Skip to main content

 Solutions:

-4. Check network connectivity
+4. Check network connectivity to https://mcp.codealive.ai/api

 Solutions:

-1. Ensure repositories are fully indexed
+1. Ensure your repositories are fully indexed in the CodeAlive dashboard

 2. Wait for indexing to complete

-3. Verify API key has repository access
+3. Verify the API key has access to the relevant repositories

-4. Check specific repository filters
+4. Check repository filters

 Solutions: